chopmo/rasmusrn.github.io/_posts/2015-05-10-determinism-and-fixed-point-math.markdown

 Last week I realized the game would be so much better if you'd control a group of characters instead of just one.
 I decided I had to give it a try.

 For technical reasons, this meant I'd have to use the socalled *lockstep* network synchronization technique.
 Most RTS games uses it because it lets you network hundreds, if not thousands of entities.
 It's awesome, actually.
-Normally, the game server simulation the game and send updates to clients.
+Normally, the game server simulates the game and send updates to clients.
 But with the lockstep technique, each client simulate the entire game themself so the server doesn't have to send state updates.

-But it comes at price: your game state simulation must be 100% deterministic down to the very last bit.
+But it comes at a price: your game state simulation must be 100% deterministic down to the very last bit.
 Even the tiniest differences would accumulate over time and cause problems.
-It's not as easy as it may sound.
+And achieving full determinism is tricky.

 Most simulations rely on floating point math.
 And even though floating point math is [standardized](http://en.wikipedia.org/wiki/IEEE_floating_point) it turns out to be [rather difficult](http://gafferongames.com/networking-for-game-programmers/floating-point-determinism/) to get deterministic behavior across operation systems, compilers, and CPU architectures.
 And even if you do manage to get basic arithmetic working properly, there's also trancendental functions (`sin()`, `cos()`, etc.).

+[eksempel på rounding error eller trancendental fejl - jeg tænker de tmåske er svært for læseren at forestille sig hvad ikke-determinism reelt set *er* i denne kontekst]

 I deemed it a battle not worth fighting.
 Instead, I learned that there's another way to do real number arithmetic using only integer CPU operations.
 This is great because integer operations are deterministic out of the box across compilers, OSs, CPUs.
 Determinisn and real number support - that's exactly what I was looking for!
 Yay!